oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 Table: QoS Definitions

-For a detailed description of the various Quality Of Service levels refer to [4.3](#quality-of-service-levels-and-protocol-flows).
+For a detailed description of the various Quality Of Service levels refer to [4.3 "Quality of Service levels and protocol flows"](#quality-of-service-levels-and-protocol-flows).

 ##### 3.6.3.2.3 DUP <a id='dup'></a>